 What is sent to the families?

-We ask that donors please send a small toy and new outfit (if sizes known) for each child (unwrapped), wrapping paper, a disposable camera, tape, a gift for mom, batteries (if needed for any of the toys), and any other listed items the family needs.
+We ask that donors please send a small toy and new outfit (if sizes known) for each child (unwrapped), wrapping paper, tape, a gift for parent(s), batteries (if needed for any of the toys), and any other listed items the family needs.
 Please note: we do not accept used items for this program, only new items.

 Gift cards are welcome!